harryf/comedy/docs/_shows/20200718_Open_Air_Show_Limmat__18_Jul_2020.md

 >
 > So where are we going?
 >
-> Yeah.
+> Yeah, but I don't know.
 >
-> But I don't know.
+> I mean, I guess one of the things
 >
-> I mean, I guess one of the things that's tricky on social media these days,
+> that's tricky on social media these days,
 >
-> especially for
+> especially for women, is the danger of dick pics.
 >
-> women, is the danger of dick pics.
+> Because I read this statistic recently
 >
-> Because I read the statistic recently that almost 50% of men between 20 and 40
+> that almost 50% of men between 20 and 40
 >
-> sent a
+> send a dick pic in the last six months.
 >
-> dick pic in the last six months.
->
 > I'm just looking around here.
 >
-> Steve is looking a bit dick pic-y over there.
+> Steve is looking a bit dick picky over there.
 >
 > I don't know.
 >